HughP/MLKA/Publications/2015 - Thesis/Data Used/ReadMe.md

    * distance traveled
 4. Statistics for the texts in each language.
  * Statistics for James.
- * Statsitics for Wikipedia corpus.
+ * Statistics for Wikipedia corpus.
    * Summary of characters used in the text
    * Total number of characters in the text
    * Total number of words in the text